dyegosutil/aws-s3-presigned-post/README.md

 ```
 it is because you first have to enable ACL usage in the bucket before using it int he pre-signed post.

-FreeTextPostParam
-- gives total freedom for adding valuedConditions and params used

 ## Troubleshooting

 ### Cannot restrict key value